Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: IV. Thermodynamics of the free Majorana-Schwinger gas

-With the Majorana distribution function derived, we can now turn to the thermodynamics of the non-interacting Majorana gas.
-First, note that, from the zero-temperature behavior of the Majorana distribution function discussed above, the relation between the total particle number and the Fermi energy is identical to the Fermi case.
-Hence, the Fermi energy of the Majorana gas at zero temperature is identical to that of the Fermi gas. { Also note that we calculate all thermodynamic quantities at a fixed temperature $T$; i.e., in the absence of a temperature gradient.
-As discussed in the previous section, this allows us to preserve a $U(1)$ symmetry in the low-temperature Majorana system and hence a well-defined particle number.
-Finally, be aware that in this section we are only considering the fermionic degrees of freedom of the Majorana system, which we studied exclusively in Section III A of this article via a modified fermion combinatorics.
+With the Majorana-Schwinger distribution function derived, we can now turn to the thermodynamics of the non-interacting Majorana-Schwinger gas.
+First, note that, from the zero-temperature behavior of the Majorana-Schwinger distribution function discussed above, the relation between the total particle number and the Fermi energy is identical to the Fermi case.
+Hence, the Fermi energy of the Majorana-Schwinger gas at zero temperature is identical to that of the Fermi gas. { Also note that we calculate all thermodynamic quantities at a fixed temperature $T$; i.e., in the absence of a temperature gradient.
+As discussed in the previous section, this allows us to preserve a $U(1)$ symmetry in the low-temperature Majorana-Schwinger system and hence a well-defined particle number.
+Finally, be aware that in this section we are only considering the fermionic degrees of freedom of the Majorana-Schwinger system, which we studied exclusively in Section III A of this article via a modified fermion combinatorics.
 As we will see later on, the bosonic contribution is negligible up to linear order in temperature.}

-As we progress to non-zero temperature, the thermodynamics of the system differs greatly from that of the Fermi gas due to the sharply-defined Fermi surface at finite-temperature we found in the Part III of this paper.
+As we progress to non-zero temperature, the thermodynamics of the Majorana-Schwinger gas differs from that of the Fermi gas due to the sharply-defined Fermi surface at finite-temperature we found in the Part III of this paper.
 As such, we have to consider the regions $\epsilon_{p\sigma}<\mu$ and $\epsilon_{p\sigma}>\mu$ separately in the calculation of the total particle number:

 where we have taken $\epsilon_{p\sigma}\equiv \epsilon$ for simplicity and utilized the incomplete Fermi-Dirac function:

 The incomplete Fermi-Dirac function is evaluated for general parameters in Appendix C. The result is an infinite sum of complete Fermi-Dirac functions with a fugacity of one: